wsteinbrenner/JMemoryImp/README.md

 # JMemoryImp
-This is a simple memory game, written imperatived by using Java
+This is a simple memory game, written imperativ by using Java